Under Siege (2021): Storylines

 The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
 Storylines were produced on Impact's weekly television program.

 At Rebellion, All Elite Wrestling (AEW) wrestler Kenny Omega defeated Rich Swann in a Title vs. Title match to retain the AEW World Championship and win Swann's Impact World Championship.
 Later, it was announced that Omega would compete at Under Siege.
 On the Impact! following Rebellion, Omega and The Good Brothers (Doc Gallows and Karl Anderson) came out to interrupt a qualifying match between Eddie Edwards and Sami Callihan, costing Edwards a place in the number one contender's match.
 Impact World Tag Team Champions FinJuice (David Finlay and Juice Robinson) attempted a save, but were struck down by Omega and The Good Brothers.
 It was later announced that Edwards and FinJuice would battle Omega and The Good Brothers in a six-man tag team match.

 On the Impact! following Rebellion, Impact Executive Vice President Scott D'Amore announced a six-way match to determine the new number one contender for the Impact World Championship (since the clauses of the Rebellion main event stated that match was one time only and there would be no rematch).
 There was also the possibility of the match straight up being for the title if Kenny Omega did not show up in-person for his championship celebration (which he did).
 Six qualifying matches would be held to determine the six participants at Under Siege.
 Chris Bey, Matt Cardona, and Sami Callihan qualified for the match by defeating Jake Something, Brian Myers, and Eddie Edwards, respectively.
 On the May 6 episode of Impact!, Chris Sabin, Trey Miguel, and Moose also qualified for the match by defeating Rhino, Rohit Raju, and James Storm, respectively, to complete the field.

 At Rebellion, Jordynne Grace and Rachael Ellering defeated Fire 'N Flava (Kiera Hogan and Tasha Steelz) to become the new Impact Knockouts Tag Team Champions.
 On the April 29 episode of Impact!, it was announced that Fire N Flava, after an exchange of words with the new champions, would receive their rematch for the titles at Under Siege.